jordonsc/dosa/docs/Devices.md

 DOSA Device Registry
 ====================
 There are two types of devices within DOSA:
-* **Master units**: BLE central; have a primary function and connect to satellite devices
+* **Master units**: Have a primary function, listens for events broadcasted by satellites
-* **Satellite units**: BLE peripheral; normally provide generic sensory information, advertises itself and allows master units to connect at will
+* **Satellite units**: Normally provide generic sensory information, dispatches events that master units can listen to

 Device design found [here](https://drive.google.com/file/d/1iOGFvSHi1p7XgKmgojp_A2M7-Gj7CR4N/view?usp=sharing) (WIP).

+> All devices are now using IoT boards and communicate via WiFi instead of BT.
+BT is used to configuring the boards
+> only.

 Door Driver
 -----------